renacin/WebDev/Blog/README.md

 <br/>

-I know, two artboards doesn't really explain much - let alone convey the idea that I have going in my head; but I can get the general picture across.
+I know, an artboards doesn't really explain much - let alone convey the idea that I have going in my head; but I can get the general picture across.
 I want a straight forward blog that has a simple yet modern layout.
 Making conservative use of simple polygons (mostly rectangles), high contrast fonts, as well as colors - most of the website should be dedicated to negative space.
 I want the reader to quickly understand the flow of the blog, find what they need and accomplish what they came to do.
 Simple enough.